scott-laursen/grunt-scriptlinker/README.md

 # grunt-scriptlinker

-> Autoinsert script tags in an html file
+> Autoinsert script tags (or other filebased tags) in an html file

 ## Getting Started
 This plugin requires Grunt `~0.4.x`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:
+When the task is run the destination file(s) is updated with script tags pointing to all the source files.
+The reason this plugin was built was to automate the process of inserting script tags when building large web apps.

 ```shell
 npm install grunt-scriptlinker --save-dev
 ```

-One the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:

 ```js
 grunt.loadNpmTasks('grunt-scriptlinker');